Fictoria/Library/Docs/logic.md

 dragonfly: insect, flying.
 ```

+Note `flying`, and both `bat` and `dragonfly`.

-In an aspect-oriented way, `flying` is a cross-cutting category of `animal`s, meaning we could arrive at `bat` starting from either `mammal` or from `flying` when traversing our taxonomy.
-This affords the ability to organize types in a way that isn't strictly a tree but remains a directed acyclic graph.
+In an aspect-oriented way, `flying` is a cross-cutting category of `animal`s, meaning we could arrive at `bat` starting from either `mammal` or from `flying` when traversing our taxonomy downward.
+This flexibility affords organizing types in a way that isn't strictly a tree but remains a directed acyclic graph.

 # Instances